At-Large Board Member

 In 2007 he returned to his hometown of Brownsville, Tennessee, and pursued with diligence his interest in African American history.

-He is the co-founder of the Dunbar Carver Museum in Brownsville, Tennessee; Co-Founder and Treasurer of the Geneva Miller Historical Society; Chairperson of the Elbert Williams Memorial Committee; Executive Director of the Lynching Sites Project of Memphis, President of the Board of Directors of Tennesseans for Historical Justice.
-The advantages of living in a small town allow him to remain civically engaged in the community, he is the Secretary of the Haywood County Election Commission, Historic Zoning Commission, and a member of the Brownsville Regional Planning Commission.
+He is the co-founder of the Dunbar Carver Museum in Brownsville, Co-Founder and Treasurer of the Geneva Miller Historical Society; Chairperson of the Elbert Williams Memorial Committee; Board member of Tennesseans for Historical Justice (THJ).
+The advantages of living in a small town allow him to remain civically engaged in the community, he is the Secretary of the Haywood County Election Commission, a member of the Brownsville Historic Zoning Commission, and the Brownsville Regional Planning Commission.

 As he describes it, “I don’t sit around well”.
-He is an avid reader, quasi serious chess player, amateur photographer, loves to travel, but above all his most cherished and important title and occupation is: Co-Director of the Ashworth Center for Exceptional Grandchildren.
+He is an avid reader, quasi-serious chess player, amateur photographer, loves to travel, but above all his most cherished and important responsibility is Co-Director of the Ashworth Center for Exceptional Grandchildren and Great-Grandchildren.